ripplexrp/ripple-paper-wallet/README.md

 2. Copy the ripple address (NOT the secret key) and save it for later, to conveniently monitor the balance on your paper wallet
 3. Click "Print".
 4. Store the printed wallet in a safe place.
-5. Now you can send XRP to ripple address of the paper wallet
+5. Now you can send XRP to ripple address of the paper wallet.

 ### How to restore funds from a paper wallet.